BSc Sport Management

 Introducing BSc Sport Management

 Sport is a rapidly expanding global business.
-Our unique BSc Sport Management degree is well-positioned to prepare you for a career in this exciting, dynamic industry.
+Our unique BSc Sport Management degree will prepare you for a career in this exciting, dynamic industry.

-The University has strong links with a range of major sports organisations.
+The University has strong connections with a range of major sports organisations.
 These provide excellent placement opportunities and guest speakers.

 The core of the degree